What are Advanced Zone Settings?

-Advanced Zone settings are primarily used for Rachio's "Flex" Scheduling.
-If you're using Flexible (Monthly / Daily) scheduling, the Rachio controller calculates your watering similar to that of balancing a checkbook.
+Advanced Zone Settings are primarily used for Rachio's "Flex" Scheduling.
+If you're using Flex (Monthly / Daily) scheduling, the Rachio controller calculates your watering similar to that of balancing a checkbook.
 The plant’s soil water storage reservoir is like that of a bank vault.

 However, this reservoir can only hold a limited amount of water that is useful for the crop.
 If you overwater the soil reservoir, it will result in water loss due to deep percolation and/or runoff losses.
 The turf/crop evapotranspiration (ET), or water loss & use, is the crop’s daily water withdrawal.
 Irrigation and effective precipitation (aka rain) are deposits to this "bank account".